 Political Formula

 A political formula is the justification for political power.
-The classic example is divine right monarchy, where the king is said to rule due to be chosen by God.
+The classic example is divine right monarchy, where the king is said to rule due to being chosen by God.
 Democracy's political formula is consent of the governed.

 Due to the iron law of oligarchy, any ruling group is a small minority.
 The majority must make peace with this fact somehow, and the political formula is the tool the oligarchy uses to allow this.
 The formula allows the subject to believe that the easy route, obedience, is doing the right thing.
 It addresses the pride of the adult male, allowing them to believe it is not cowardly submission, but rational assent that drives their obedience.
 It provides a Schelling point.
 It pacifies the rebellious subject by making them doubt the justification of their rebellion.
 It appears to provide a test whereby legitimacy of a regime can be checked.